AmesianX/logstash-elasticsearch-backup/README.md

 This is a collection of bash scripts for managing [Elasticsearch](http://www.elasticsearch.org) indices.
 They are specifically designed around the daily index pattern used in [Logstash](http://logstash.net).

-Support is integrated for uploading backups to S3 using s3cmd.
+Support is integrated for uploading and restoring index backups with [boto_rsync](https://github.com/seedifferently/boto_rsync).

-Each script has samples included, use '-h' or check the source.

-These are heavily inspired by [a previous collection of scripts](http://tech.superhappykittymeow.com/?p=296).

 ### elasticsearch-remove-old-indices.sh